Kasbah Aït Benhaddou

 Despite not being completely abandoned, the earthen architecture is vulnerable to weather and lack of care.
-While the site has maintained its authenticity, lack of maintenance and its sparsity of inhabitants led to serious deterioration.
-Assigned a five-year plan by officials, the ksar received some care and restoration between 2007 and 2012, using as much wood and earthen techniques as possible to keep the site as historically preserved.
-One of the remaining families opened a traditional café to give visitors an overview of the ancient lifestyle in the fortress.
-A way to preserve the tradition and heritage.
+While the site has maintained its authenticity, the lack of maintenance and its sparsity of inhabitants led to serious deterioration.
+Assigned a five-year plan by officials, the ksar received some care and restoration between 2007 and 2012, using as much wood and as many earthen techniques as possible to keep the site historically preserved.
+One of the remaining families opened a traditional café to give visitors an overview of the ancient lifestyle in the fortress and as a way to preserve their tradition and heritage.

-The Kasbah was the decor for many international films and tv blockbusters, like the famous Game of Thrones, Laurence of Arabia and Gladiator, to name a few.
+The Kasbah was a set for many international films and TV shows, like Game of Thrones, Laurence of Arabia, and Gladiator.